 Determination of Quarter Hour Equivalent Value Assigned

 University transfer credit hour values are based on the credit hour value assigned by the originating institution.
 If the academic calendar of the originating institution is other than the quarter system, the appropriate conversion of the assessed credit hours of coursework will take place based on the calendar of the originating institution and the formula for converting them to quarter credit hours.
 While semester hours are multiplied by 1.5 to convert them to quarter hours, other formulae are used for the conversion when the originating institution is not on a standard, quarter/semester calendar.
 Conversion of the assessed credit hours from institutions on calendars other than a quarter calendar may result in conversions other than whole quarter credits (e.g., 3 semester credits is the equivalent of 4.5 quarter credits); conversions are not rounded up or down.

 Requests for Transfer Transcript

 Students must request that official transcripts be delivered directly from other institutions to the Office of the Registrar.
 All transcripts must be received in an official sealed envelope or through a secure electronic sending agency.
 Student will be notified after transcripts have been processed.

 Transfer and International Education Reporting System

 The University of Denver’s Transfer and International Education Reporting System (TIERS) allows students to access a list of approved transfer and study abroad courses.
 Courses that do not appear in the system are not necessarily unacceptable for transfer.
 Courses will continue to be added as new ones are evaluated and equivalents determined.
-You can access TIERS through PioneerWeb under the Student tab.
+You can access TIERS through MyDU under Student Tools and then Records and Requests.